RJP43/LiliElbe_EngagedLearners/WIKIandREADMEmaterials/Git_BasicCommands.md

 Type `git add` and `git commit -m "your message about resolving the merge conflict here"`.
 Then try a `git status` to make sure all is well, and if GitHub approves, go ahead and type `git push` to resolve the conflict.

 Your team members should now do a `git pull` and pull in your resolution of the merge conflict, and all may continue their work as before.

-**Further Reading: My ["Explain Git Shell"](http://dh.newtfire.org/explainGitShell.html) tutorial hosted on newtfire.org out of the University of Pittsburgh at Greensburg**